On the irreducibility of locally metric connections: Examples and applications

 Note that the case $\Hol_0(M,D)=\UU(m)$ is well-known in the literature and corresponds to {\em locally conformally K\"ahler} (l.c.K.) manifolds.
 The l.c.K. structure constructed above on $S^1\times N$ for every Sasakian manifold $N$ has the following special property: There exists a metric $g$ in the conformal class such that the Lee form of $D$ with respect to $g$ is $\nabla^g$-parallel \cite{v}.
 This special kind of l.c.K. metric is called {\em Vaisman} metric and it is known that not every l.c.K. structure contains such a metric in the conformal class, not even for a deformation of the l.c.K. conformal class (see \cite{lebrun}, \cite{tric} for examples of l.c.K. manifolds which can not be conformally Vaisman for topological reasons, having non-zero Euler characteristic, and also \cite{f} for a classification of Vaisman structures on compact 4-manifolds).

-For the other holonomy groups in the above list we have the following structure result (note that the tame assumption is no longer required): \begin{prop} Let $(M,c,D)$ be a compact Weyl manifold of dimension $n>2$, such that $D$ is a closed Weyl structure whose restricted holonomy is one of the following subgroups of $\SO(n)$: $\SU(n/4),\ \Sp(n/4), G_2\subset \SO(7)$, $\Spin(7)\subset \SO(8)$ or $0\subset \SO(n)$ (cases (2)--(6) in the above list).
-Then the following hold: \bi \item There exists a compact Riemannian manifold $(N,g_N)$ satisfying one of the conditions (2)--(6) above, such that the universal cover $\tilde M$ of $M$, together with the metric $g_0$ whose Levi-Civita connection is the pull-back of $D$, is a metric cone over $(N,g_N)$, i.e. $\tilde M=\R^*_+\times N$, and $g_0=dt^2+t^2g_N$. \item The minimal Riemannian cover of $(M,c,D)$ is the metric cone over a finite quotient of $(N,g_N)$. \item The manifold $M$, endowed with its Gauduchon metric, is the mapping torus of an isometry of this finite quotient of $(N,g_N)$. \ei \end{prop} \begin{proof} Let $g\in c$ denote the {\em Gauduchon metric} of $D$ on $M$ (which is determined up to a multiplicative constant by the fact that the Lee form of $D$ with respect to $g$ is $\delta^g$--co-closed, see \cite{g1}), as well as its pull-back to the universal cover $\tilde M$ of $M$.
+For the other holonomy groups in the above list we have the following structure result (note that the tameness assumption is no longer required): \begin{ath} Let $(M,c,D)$ be a compact Weyl manifold of dimension $n>2$, such that $D$ is a closed non-exact Weyl connection whose restricted holonomy is one of the following subgroups of $\SO(n)$: $\SU(n/2),\ \Sp(n/4), \mathrm{G}_2\subset \SO(7)$, $\Spin(7)\subset \SO(8)$ or $0\subset \SO(n)$.
+Then the following hold: \bi \item The minimal Riemannian cover of $(M,c,D)$ is a Riemannian cone. \item The manifold $M$, endowed with its Gauduchon metric, is a mapping torus. \ei \end{ath} \begin{proof} Let $g\in c$ denote the {\em Gauduchon metric} of $D$ on $M$ (which is determined up to a multiplicative constant by the fact that the Lee form of $D$ with respect to $g$ is $\delta^g$--co-closed, see \cite{g1}), as well as its pull-back to the universal cover $\tilde M$ of $M$.
 We denote by $g_0$ the metric on $\tilde M$ having $D$ as Levi-Civita covariant derivative.
-In all five cases (2)--(6), the metric $g_0$ is Ricci-flat, so $D$ is an {\em Einstein-Weyl} structure.
-This also holds on the compact manifold $M$, therefore Theorem 3 in \cite{g} implies that the Lee form of $D$ with respect to $g$ is parallel.
-The same is true on the complete, simply connected manifold $(\tilde M,g)$, which is therefore a Riemannian product $(\R,ds^2)\times (N,g_N)$.
+In all five cases (2)--(6), the metric $g_0$ is Ricci-flat, so $D$ is an {\em Einstein-Weyl} connection.
+This also holds on the compact manifold $M$, therefore Theorem 3 in \cite{g} implies that the Lee form of $D$ with respect to $g$ is parallel (and non-zero).
+The same is true on the complete, simply connected manifold $(\tilde M,g)$, which is therefore isometric to a Riemannian product $(\R,ds^2)\times (N,g_N)$.
 The Lee form of $D$ with respect to $g$ on $\tilde M$ is just $ds$, so $g_0=e^{2s}g$, i.e. $g_0=dt^2+t^2g_N$ after a coordinate change $t:=e^s$.
-This means that $(\tilde M,g_0)$ is the metric cone over $(N,g_N)$.
-It is well-known, see for example \cite{baer93a}, that if the holonomy of the metric cone of $(N,g_N)$ is one of the five groups above, then $(N,g_N)$ is Einstein with positive scalar curvature.
+This means that $(\tilde M,g_0)$ is the Riemannian cone over $(N,g_N)$.
+It is well-known, see for example \cite{baer93a}, that if the holonomy of the Riemannian cone of $(N,g_N)$ is one of the five groups above, then $(N,g_N)$ is Einstein with positive scalar curvature.
 This, together with the fact that $N$ is closed in $\tilde M$, (and thus complete), implies that $N$ has to be compact.